pestphp/docs/filtering-tests.md

 <a name="filter"></a>
 ### `--filter`

 Using the `--filter` option, it is possible to run tests that match a specified regular expression pattern.
-The `--filter` option allows you to filter test results based on any information that would typically appear in the test's output description, such as the filename, test description, dataset parameters, and more.
+The `--filter` option allows you to filter tests based on any information that would typically appear in the test's output description, such as the filename, test description, dataset parameters, and more.

 ```bash
 /vendor/bin/pest --filter "test description"